Tim Anderson Player Props: White Sox vs. Tigers

-On Friday, Tim Anderson (.225 on-base percentage in past 10 games, 57 points below season-long percentage) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 6:40 PM ET.
+After batting .282 with two walks and four RBI in his past 10 games, Tim Anderson and the Chicago White Sox face the Detroit Tigers (who will hand the ball to Michael Lorenzen) at 1:10 PM ET on Saturday.

-He had a one-hit showing in his most recent game (1-for-4) against the Tigers.
+He had four hits (going 4-for-5 with an RBI) in his most recent game against the Tigers.

 Tim Anderson Game Info & Props vs. the Tigers